Degrees in Occupational & Environmental Hygiene

 Learn to prevent illness and injury in the workplace.
 Recognizing, evaluating, controlling and preventing chemical, physical, biological and psychosocial hazards in the work environment are the focus of this field of study.
 With your master’s or doctoral degree in OEH, you’ll have the tools to not only keep people healthy, but also productive at work.
 You’ll learn to diagnose exposure problems, develop sampling strategies, and collect and measure samples to diagnose environmental risk factors that threaten worker health and safety.
 You’ll also study how to design and implement more sustainable production systems.

-WE’s Master of Science in Occupational and Environmental Hygiene is accredited by the Applied Science Accreditation Commission and the Accreditation Board for Engineering and Technology (ABET).
-To earn your MS in this specialization, you’ll take the 15 WE Core course credits, plus 18 credits of OEH concentration courses, and 3 credits of elective courses.
+Wor Environment’s Master of Science in Occupational and Environmental Hygiene is accredited by the Applied Science Accreditation Commission and the Accreditation Board for Engineering and Technology (ABET).
+This program can be completed in two years of full time study (36 credits).

 - Sampling & analytical methods for airborne contaminants

-One semester of math, one semester of biology, one semester of physics, and one semester of chemistry with a grade of C or better are required.
-Courses must be taken during your undergraduate study in order to satisfy the Occupational and Environmental Hygiene requirements.
+One semester of undergraduate math, biology, physics, and chemistry with a grade of C or better are required.

 Students who graduate from this program are expected to be proficient in the following areas.
 These student outcomes represent key competencies for the masters level practitioner in Occupational and Environmental Hygiene.